Dismiss Modal

 Shun the sushi.

-Raw fish could be contaminated with parasites.
+Raw fish, including raw shellfish like oysters, could be contaminated with parasites.

 Hold the hot dogs.